madtheorist/madtheorist/README.md

 - [Credit fraud transaction API](https://github.com/madtheorist/credit-fraud-api): I created an API endpoint that serves predictions on whether a credit card transaction is fraudulent or not given small set of input features.
 I did this primarily to refresh my knowledge of classifiers, and to learn more about preparing a machine learning model for deployment using Docker and FastAPI.
 - [Quark engine](https://github.com/madtheorist/quark): a simple chess engine that I built to learn about search trees and object-oriented design patterns.
 - [Predicting rainfall patterns using sea surface temperature data](https://github.com/madtheorist/mphys): My master's project on predicting rainfall patterns using global sea surface temperature data, leveraging linear regression and convolutional neural nets.
-- [Battery lifetime estimation](https://github.com/natskiu/Nasa-Battery): A summer internship project that I completed in 2021 at the University of Hong Kong focused on using machine learning to estimate lithium ion battery lifetimes.
-I worked on this in conjunction with another intern, Venus Lee.
+- [Battery lifetime estimation](https://github.com/natskiu/Nasa-Battery): A summer internship project that I completed together with another intern in 2021 at the University of Hong Kong focused on using machine learning to estimate lithium ion battery lifetimes.
+Most of this work involved engineering features from a messy set of voltage discharging curves.
 This was my first foray into data science.

 🔧 **Skills**: